ietf-wg-wimse/draft-ietf-wimse-arch/draft-ietf-wimse-arch.md

                  +----------------------------------------------+

 ~~~~
-{: #arch-context title="Basic example workload application system."}
+{: #arch-context title="Context example workload application system."}

 In many cases the application system uses other security context information about the request during authorization and auditing.
 The following is a basic scenario that illustrates the propagation of security context in the workload system.
 Some of the components and interactions have been removed from the previous scenario for simplicity.

-* Token Service
+* Context Service
-This scenario adds a token service component which is responsible for issuing, translating and exchanging tokens.
-For example, token exchange may involve converting an OAuth 2.0 access token into a different token format that is understood by internal services, while token transformation could include modifying the token to include additional claims or removing sensitive information before forwarding it to other workloads.
+This scenario adds a context service component which is responsible for creating security context based on authentication and other calculations.
+Context can be represented in many ways; it can be a plaintext data structure, a signed data structure such as a jwt or a pointer used to lookup the context as a data structure stored somewhere else.
+In one common example, creating the context may involve a token exchange converting an OAuth 2.0 access token into a different token format, such as a transaction token,  that is understood by internal services.

 * (1) Initial Authentication
 In the initial authentication the gateway service obtains credentials it can use with the gateway service.
 This authentication may involve several steps and may be performed by an external entity such as an identity provider.
 The authentication process will result in a credential that the gateway service can evaluate.
 For example, the credential could be an OAuth Access token.